OpenMined/PySyft/README.md

 Also join the rapidly growing community of 2500+ on [Slack](http://slack.openmined.org).
 The slack community is very friendly and great about quickly answering questions about the use and development of PySyft!

+## Troubleshooting

+We have written an installation example in [this colab notebook](), you can use it as is to start working with PySyft on the colab cloud, or use this setup to fix your installation locally.

 ## Organizational Contributions

 We are very grateful for contributions to PySyft from the following organizations!